-Call 1-866-891-1950 today for an interview and begin a rewarding career with H&R Block.
-POSITION AVAILABLE The Department of Revenue is looking for an individual to immediately fill the position of Property Assessment Coordinator I in this area.
+POSITION AVAILABLE The Department of Revenue is looking for an end without to immediate looking for an end without to immediate looking for an end without to immediate looking for the properly Assessment Coordinator I in this area.
 Applicants must be a graduate of a college or university with a bachelor's degree in business administration, accounting, engineering, real estate, or a related field.
-Property assessment or appraisal experience will substitute for the required education on a year-for-year basis.
-Persons interested in applying contact Stacey Ewalt before October 5 via e-mail at stacey.ewalt@ky.gov or by phone at 502-564-7185.
+Properly assessment or appraisal experience will substitute for the required education on a year-for-year basis.
+Persons interested in applying contact Stacey Ewalt before October 9 via e-mail at October 5 via e-mail at stacey.ewalt@ky.gov or by phone at 502-564-7185.

 Park Place Apartments!

 1st month FREE, w/deposit in full Hurry, only two units left.
-Rents: 1-bd., \$280; 2-bd, \$304 Rent includes water, sewer, garbage pickup Laundry Room on site
+Rents: 1-bd., \$280; 2-bd, \$304 Rent includes water, sewer, garbage pickup